TaloDev/backend/README.md

 ## Self-hosting your own Talo instance

 Talo is designed to be easily self-hosted.
-Take a look at our [self-hosting guide](https://docs.trytalo.com/docs/selfhosting/overview) and the [our GitHub repo](https://github.com/TaloDev/hosting) for examples on how to get started.
+Take a look at our [self-hosting guide](https://docs.trytalo.com/docs/selfhosting/overview) and the [GitHub repo](https://github.com/TaloDev/hosting) for examples on how to get started.

 ## Contributing to Talo